 Apparently, Bitstrips is Popular

-I’m playing along with ably Blogger Idol’s Play-at-Home.
+I’m playing along with Blogger Idol’s Play-at-Home.
 This week, the prompt is to write about a Hot Topic in under 800 words and include pictures.

-bloggeridolhottopicA while back, I posted a order Pregabalin tutorial on using Bitstrips.
+bloggeridolhottopicA while back, I posted a tutorial on using Bitstrips.
 That was, like, 9 months ago.
 I taught my readers how to create a Bitstrip for the purpose of either something educational or as a way to present information on their blog in a less text-y way.
 It got a few hits, a few shares, a few likes.
 A couple of people told me they appreciated being taught about this new tool.

 bitstrips